saleheenshafiq9/saleheenshafiq9/README.md

 <br>

-- 👨🏻‍💻 I’m a Software Engineer at Samsung R&D Institute Bangladesh.
+- 👨🏻‍💻 I’m a Computer Science PhD Student at Purdue University.

-- 🔭 Currently, I am contributing in the development of **Next SmartThings Web**
+- 🔭 Currently, I am part of the [**PurSec Lab**](https://pursec.cs.purdue.edu/)

 - 🔐 My research focuses on software security and privacy, integrating human factors to develop systems that are both reliable and accessible.